OSGConnect/connectbook/generate-add-sshkey.md

 6. Click "Add Key"

 The key is now added to your profile in Globus Online.
-We will add to the login nodes within a couple hours
+We will add to the login nodes within a couple hours.

-### Copy-Pasting
+## Copy-Pasting

 On `login01.osgconnect.net`: